davidmcclure/hilt-2016/course/3-python.md

   )
   ```

-  The important part here is the last two lines - `packages` and `scripts` - which tell Python where to look for the code that we're going to write.
+  The important part here is the last two lines - `packages` and `scripts` - which tell Python where to find our code.

 1. Back on the command line, create a new directory called `bin` - `mkdir bin`